Rahmanunjan/Rentzify/README.md

 A DeFi platform built on Moonbeam securing and monetising rent deposits.

 ### SUMMARY
 **Rentzify** is using an **ERC-4626** solidity smart contract deployed on the Moonbeam parachain to make rent deposits secure.
 The security is via use of a decentralised platform.
 Additionally, the use of a smart contract and a Multisig controls access to rent deposits in the vault.
 Deposits will be added to the vault and a native token used to accord shares to users wallets.
-A **Multisig Wallet** will set up signatories to the funds with nominees from *renters* and *Landlords* ( 3 each).
+Also, a **Multisig Wallet** will set up signatories to the funds with nominees from *renters* and *Landlords* ( 3 each).
 Deposits are withdrawn in the following conditions:
 1. 4 out of 6 signatories sign the transaction.
 2. Yield is earned on part or whole of the deposits.
 Borrowers pay 5% of their stake to the renters. *Landlords* receive 20% of the yield from the *renters*.
 The platform takes 2.5 %.